 Veľká Fatrais a horshoe shaped mountain range opened to the north.
 The alpine meadows form only small part of the range while most of the area is covered by deep forests on the slopes and hundreds of streams form fast running rivers.
 I left E8 for couple of hours to enjoy walking one of those valleys meeting it again near Kráľova studňa – King’s well (1340) – a strong spring in the mountain pass that gave name to a hotel.

 The alpine meadows of Veľká Fatra in June seemed like a paradise.
 Covered by carpets of flowers including orchids.
 The perception was intensified by rainbow following a rainshower.
 I quickly realized I made a mistake regarding my shoe management: while I put poncho on me and rainproof overpants, I left the leather shoes on.
 This lead into soaked boots and socks.

 Good bye blue sky

 The connecting range between Veľká Fatra and Nízké Tatry is forested and a bit up and down walk.
-I met another two long-distance hikers coming from Dukla.
+I met another two long-distance hikers coming from Dukla on Wednesday 19th June.
 Though each meeting takes few minutes, it is always very warm and respectful.

-Apart from dozens of hotels, there is a small shop in Donovaly (around 1000), where a hiker like me can refill.
+Apart from dozens of hotels, there is a small shop in Donovaly (about 1000m altitude), where a hiker like me can refill.
 It is a mountain resort village in a pass on the western tip of Nízké Tatry (Low Tatras).
 Looks of the hotel guests towards me gave me evidence that my appearance is moving away from theirs.

 Once the thunderstorm moved further, I left them with their troubles and crossed a hill to Hiadeľské sedlo (1100) with a nice open shelter to join about 8 other hikers there for the night.
 To the west I could watch beautiful sunset over Veľká Fatra.